danielbachhuber/one-time-login/README.md

 * *count*: Generate more than one login token (default: 1);
 * *delay-delete*: Delete existing tokens after 15 minutes, instead of immediately.
+* *expiry*: Delete existing token after "expiry" minutes from creation, even if not used (default: 0 - never expiry).

 # Using WP API to generate OTT URLs #